stevenjweir/ellipsis/README.md

 Special Thanks:
 ==================

-Thanks to Team Kodi for continuing to develop the greatest software ever made!
-Special thanks to Manfeed for taking on the task of resurrecting Ellipsis in the form of EllipsisUI, you took an idea and made it reality.
+Special thanks to Team Kodi for continuing to develop the greatest software ever made!
+Big thanks to manfeed for all the work he's done for TeamUI.
+EllipsisUI was born from the Ellipsis project by Team Blackbolt and manfeed has done a fantastic job.
+Team Blackbolt for all you've done in the past for the skinning community including the creation of the original Ellipsis.
-Many thanks to Team Blackbolt for their original work done in creating Ellipsis and in particular Blackbolt himself.
-You started this journey for me with all the amazing work you did over the years that at this point is just a memory and a couple repos.